 I just hate training abs because it’s boring.
-It’s not fun, and for the most part ab exercises all suck.
+It’s not fun, and for the most part, ab exercises all suck.
 Plank for minutes at a time?
 No thank you.

-But lately I have been doing a few ab exercises that I’ve enjoyed, one of which I want to share with you good bros today.
+But lately, I have been doing a few ab exercises that I’ve enjoyed, one of which I want to share with you good bros today.

-Stir the pot is an ab exercise that I’ve known about for awhile, but I didn’t really start incorporating it into my programming until recently.
+Stir the pot is an ab exercise that I’ve known about for a while, but I didn’t really start incorporating it into my programming until recently.
 Why?
-Because I’m a dumb ass and I should’ve started doing these a long time ago.
+Because I’m a dumbass and I should’ve started doing these a long time ago.

-You need to be stirring the pot.
+Why you need to be stirring the pot.